iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.4
+- Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.

 Version 12.3.4
 - Fixed an issue where being sub SCH when sub jobs are restricted will produce an error.